We are looking to make a real difference in the lives of the communities in which the partners and employees of Ashfords live and work.

 Please read the guidance notes for each programme for more information.

-Both our funding programmes are limited to supporting projects and organisations working in those areas in which the partners and staff of Ashfords live and work.
+Both our funding programmes are limited to supporting projects and organisations working primarily in the communities in which the partners and employees of Ashfords live and work.
 Ashfords has offices in Bristol, Exeter, London, Plymouth, Taunton and Tiverton.

 We do not fund individuals.